jordan4ibanez/for_fifo_queue/README.md

     !* Enable this if you want to be here all day.
     ! print*,gotten
     !!
 Very important:
-    !* You must deallocate the transfered pointer or else you'll have a memory leak.
+    !* You must deallocate the transfered pointer or else you will have a memory leak.
     !* If your type contains Fortran pointers, deallocate them before deallocating !* the transfered pointer.
     deallocate(gotten)